-It's wise to also be aware of an "hidden agendas".
+It is wise to also be aware of any "hidden agendas."
 Is the real reason for performing simulation analysis that someone required them to build a model?
 Sometimes a customer or source of funding will require a simulation model be built as a condition of a contract.
-In this case, the stakeholder's main objective may be to have a model that supports what they intend to do anyways.
+In this case, the stakeholder's main objective may be to have a model that supports what they intend to do anyway.
 To quote a popular robot...
 "Danger, Will Robinson!"
 Starting out with the answer you must "prove" is a situation to be avoided at all cost.